ashley-leung/monzo-interview/behavioral.md

 - Industry best practices (testing pyramid widely adopted)
 - Our own system complexity — many external dependencies would make E2E brittle

-I also suggested a pragmatic compromise:
+I also suggested a compromise of:

-“Let’s identify the 2–3 highest-risk user journeys and keep E2E there, not everywhere.”
+“Let’s find the most important flow and keep E2E there, not everywhere.”

 **Fifthly** Managed the decision collaboratively